My Favorite Husband: Critical reception

-A review of the January 7, 1949, episode in the trade publication Variety said that the program had "gone a little pat", describing the content as "a little pedestrian and synthetic."
+A review of the July 5, 1948 audition episode in the trade publication Variety was very positive.
+It praised the show's "adult, smart scripting that never plays down to its audience."
+However it also noted that the show's current writers would depart after the summer run, and "That's when the real test for Favorite Husband will come".
+A later review of the January 7, 1949, episode stated that the program had "gone a little pat", describing the content as "a little pedestrian and synthetic."
 It noted that part of the content was amusing but said "dialog strained a little too much for effect and laughs", concluding, "Some of the gags were funny; some pretty drab."

 Television

 CBS brought My Favorite Husband to television in 1953, starring Joan Caulfield and Barry Nelson as Liz and George Cooper.
 The couple now resembled their earliest radio version, with George Cooper a well-to-do bank executive and with plots dealing with the couple's society life.
-The television version ran two-and-a-half seasons, from September 1953 through December 1955, and was produced live at CBS Television City for most of its run, until switching to film for a truncated third season filmed at Desilu and recasting Liz Cooper with Vanessa Brown.
+The television version ran two-and-a-half seasons, from September 1953 through December 1955.
+Reruns of the series were broadcast during summer 1957.
+The show was produced live at CBS Television City for most of its run, until switching to film for a truncated third season, filmed at Desilu and recasting Liz Cooper with Vanessa Brown.